Working Toward Better Radiation Responses Through Novel, Targeted Drugs

 Words of Advice

-For people who may have received a diagnosis of GBM or another brain or spinal cord tumor, Dr. Camphausen recommends finding a specialist to help with treatment decisions, whether you are considering a clinical trial or not.
+For people who may have received a diagnosis of GBM or another brain or spine tumor, Dr. Camphausen recommends finding a specialist to help with treatment decisions, whether you are considering a clinical trial or not.

 Dr. Camphausen says that sometimes patients may be treated in their communities in ways that will make them ineligible for clinical trials later.